tintindas/poetry-archive/src/pages/poems/Mimesis.md

+---
+layout: "../../layouts/PoemLayout.astro"
-# Mimesis
+title: Mimesis

-### Fady Joudah
+poet: Fady Joudah
+---

 My daughter
 wouldn’t hurt a spider
 That had nested
 Between her bicycle handles
 For two weeks
 She waited
 Until it left of its own accord

 If you tear down the web I said
 It will simply know
 This isn’t a place to call home
 And you’d get to go biking

 She said that’s how others
 Become refugees isn’t it?